pepperdog/TWISt-shout/2016/TWISt-shout-2016-03-14.md

 # TWISt-shout Newsletter 2016-03-14
 This Week In Swift for the week of 2016-03-07 to 2016-03-13

+Welcome to the Pi Day Edition!
+There won't be another one until 2022!

 ##Hot News

 * The core team is [requesting a revision](http://article.gmane.org/gmane.comp.lang.swift.evolution/12010) to SE-0025 [Scoped Access Level](https://github.com/apple/swift-evolution/blob/master/proposals/0025-scoped-access-level.md)